-At the beginning of the module students will be given a folder containing the course material to be delivered.
+At the beginning of the majority of modules students will be given a folder containing the course material to be delivered.
 If modules incorporate laboratory work or site visits which require particular preparation or documentation, students will be notified in advance.